habibarram/python-projects/README.md

 •⁠  ⁠Building small projects step by step
 •⁠  ⁠Functions (⁠ def ⁠) and return values
 •⁠  ⁠While loops and menu systems
-•⁠  ⁠Validation and boolean logic
+•⁠  ⁠Validation and Boolean logic

 ---